YourBestDream/LFA-Labs/raports/3Lab3_raport.md

 The implementation focuses on constructing a simple yet functional lexer capable of tokenizing a basic arithmetic expression.
 The project is structured into several core components:

-* `Lexer` Class: The heart of the lexer, responsible for navigating through the input text, character by character, and extracting tokens based on matching patterns and rules.
-The class identifies different token types such as integers, arithmetic operators, and parentheses, allowing for the tokenization of simple arithmetic expressions.
+* `Lexer` Class: Class acts as the orchestrator of the lexical analysis process, meticulously analyzing a string of characters from the input source code to identify meaningful segments known as tokens.
+This class is meticulously designed to navigate through the input text character by character, applying a set of predefined rules and patterns to differentiate between various token types such as integers, arithmetic operators, and parentheses.

+Key functionalities of the `Lexer` class include:

+1) Character Navigation: It maintains a pointer to the current character in the input text, allowing for sequential analysis and token identification.
+2) Whitespace Handling: Efficiently ignores spaces, tabs, and newlines, which are irrelevant for token formation but essential for human-readable code.
+3) Token Recognition: Utilizes pattern matching and state transitions to categorize character sequences into tokens.
+This involves distinguishing numeric values, operators, and structural characters.
+4) Error Detection: Implements a robust error handling mechanism to identify and report unrecognized characters, ensuring the lexer processes only valid syntax elements.

 Method `get_next_token` used for tokenization:

+This method is crucial for lexical analysis.
+It sequentially reads the input text and identifies tokens by their patterns:

+It skips whitespace, ensuring tokens are separated correctly.
+It recognizes integers by aggregating consecutive digits.
+It identifies arithmetic operators (+, -) and parentheses (), providing structure to expressions.
+It raises an error for unrecognized characters, ensuring only valid tokens are processed.
+By tokenizing input character by character, it lays the foundation for parsing and further processing.

 ```python

     def get_next_token(self):